 This is the air tight container I recommend for storing parmigiano and other hard cheeses:

-1- TightPac America canister I keep this in the fridge and it the cheese is good for at least a month.
+1- TightPac America canister I keep this in the fridge.
+The cheese is good for at least a month.
 It usually doesn't last that long in our house since we use parmigiano on everything!

 3- Shredded cheese freezes really well, especially in these reusable bags: Stasher 100% Silicone Food Grade Reusable Storage Bag

-* If you found this helpful, please share with someone who might like this article!
-Elena
+If you found these TOP 5 Reasons Why You Should Grate Your Own Cheese helpful, please share with someone who might like this article!

 Made with Amore, Elena